jasminas6389/sep10-freedom-project/README.md

 For my project, I chose the topic of **Medical Practice**.

+I made a website about Medical Practice to show the existing technologies and future technologies that can improve people's lives to its fullest.
+We had a whole year to work on this project, we first researched information about our topic in the first semester, and in the second semester we started learning how to code and make websites.
+We made wireframes to plan out the layout of our website, we first made a website with all the content given to us, from our teacher.
+We made more than one website to practice, and eventually it was time for us to create our actual Freedom Project website with the content we had prepared in the first semester.
+We made two sets of wireframes, one for a big screen device and one for a smaller screen device because we needed it to be responsive.

-I used HTML, CSS, Bootstrap, and Github.
+I used HTML, CSS, Bootstrap, and GitHub.
 I also chose to independently study **A-Frame** in order to help me make my website.

 ## Links